Parent PLUS Loans: Interest Rates, Limits & Repayment Options

 Key Takeaways

 Here is a misconception I hear constantly from families I counsel: "Parent PLUS loans are just like student loans, but for parents."
 That framing leads families to borrow far more than they should — and into repayment terms that can follow them into retirement.
 Parent PLUS loans are the most expensive federal student loan program by rate and fee, with some of the fewest repayment options.
-And in 2026, the rules are changing in ways that will shock families who borrowed assuming they could fall back on income-driven repayment if payments became unmanageable.
+The 2026 federal rule changes make the decision even more technical because borrowing limits, interim exceptions, consolidation timing, and repayment-plan eligibility can all change the answer for a specific family.

-This guide covers everything you need to know: current rates and fees, the new borrowing caps, the looming July 2026 deadline, repayment options (and which are disappearing), and a frank assessment of when Parent PLUS loans make sense — and when they do not.
+This guide covers current rates and fees, the new borrowing caps, repayment options, consolidation caveats, PSLF issues, and a frank assessment of when Parent PLUS loans make sense — and when they do not.

 What Is a Parent PLUS Loan?